AvolitesLtd/TitanManual/docs/quick-start/dmx-network-setup.md

 Select a Node on the left (where the DMX is going to).
 On the right, select the DMX line it will be fed by.
 The small <Keys.ContextKey>Cog</Keys.ContextKey> buttons set properties for Nodes/Lines.
-See [DMX Output Mapping](../system-settings/dmx-output-mapping.md).
+See [DMX Settings](../system-settings/dmx-output-mapping.md).

 To change the IP address of the console, press <Keys.SoftKey>Network Settings</Keys.SoftKey> on the **System** menu (see [Network Settings](../networking.md)).